idaholab/moose/modules/solid_mechanics/doc/content/source/neml2/materials/NEML2ParameterDerivativeToMOOSEMaterialProperty.md

 # NEML2ParameterDerivativeToMOOSEMaterialProperty

-!syntax description /Materials/NEML2ParameterDerivativeToMOOSEMaterialProperty

-## Description

-This object requests the computation of the derivative of a NEML2 output variable [!param](/Materials/NEML2ParameterDerivativeToMOOSEMaterialProperty/neml2_variable) with respect to a NEML2 parameter [!param](/Materials/NEML2ParameterDerivativeToMOOSEMaterialProperty/neml2_parameter_derivative) and saves the derivative as a MOOSE MaterialProperty.
+This object requests the computation of the derivative of a NEML2 output variable with respect to a NEML2 parameter and saves the derivative as a MOOSE MaterialProperty.
 The derivative is computed in [ExecuteNEML2Model](ExecuteNEML2Model.md).

 This object utilizes the automatic differentiation (AD) feature in NEML2.
 To ensure proper functionality, make sure that `enable_AD = true` is set in the `ExecuteNEML2Model` block when using this object.